Rakeela/dragora-notes/2022-11-17-Two-Hundred-and-Eighty-Sixth.md

 947 words.
 1,756 words of progress, 89 words over quota.
 I'm having trouble today and I'm just going to report this for the moment.
 Maybe I'll do more in a bit.

 ---
+I played a bit of Age of Wonders: Planetfall.
+I played until I grew discontented.
+What good is progress in a game?
+I would rather progress in my stories.
+Even if I am unhappy with the quality of my current writing, practicing will improve my skill.
+I am not afraid of self-repetition.

+---
 Back to [[day-post-archive]]